ShainLab/Single_Cell_Somatic_Mutation_Caller/README.md

 - Mpileup analysis files for DNA, RNA, and Normal samples
 - Sorted BAM files and their indices - phased haplotype reads

-## How to clone and build this applet to run on DNAnexus?
+## How to clone and build this app to run on DNAnexus?

 1. Clone this repository:
   ```
   git clone https://github.com/ShainLab/Single_Cell_Somatic_Mutation_Caller.git
   ```
-2. Move and rename "DNAnexus_app" subdirectory to "Single_Cell_Somatic_Mutation_Caller" (test-dataset should not be included). _Note: This is to ensure the proper sturucture for DNAnexus applet build_:
+2. Move and rename "DNAnexus_app" subdirectory to "Single_Cell_Somatic_Mutation_Caller" (test-dataset should not be included). _Note: This is to ensure the proper sturucture for DNAnexus app build_:
   ```
   cp -r Single_Cell_Somatic_Mutation_Caller/DNAnexus_app ./Single_Cell_Somatic_Mutation_Caller
   ```
-3. Due to GitHub file size limits, these large resources need to be downloaded separately before building the applet:
+3. Due to GitHub file size limits, these large resources need to be downloaded separately before building the app:

 &nbsp;&nbsp;&nbsp;&nbsp; a. **hg19.fa** - Download here: [UCSC Genome Browser](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/)